Harlem River Drive: History

-In 1939, Manhattan Borough President Stanley M. Isaacs unveiled plans to build Harlem River Drive, which was planned as a four-lane road linking the Harlem River Speedway and the East River (now FDR) Drive north of East 125th Street.
+In 1939, Manhattan Borough President Stanley M. Isaacs unveiled plans to build Harlem River Drive, which was planned as a four-lane road linking the Harlem River Speedway and East River (now FDR) Drive north of East 125th Street.
 The initial section of the drive would stretch from 125th to 165th Streets, near where it merged into the speedway.
 Traffic from the Triborough Bridge and the several Harlem River bridges joining the Major Deegan Expressway in the Bronx would feed into the drive.
-Harlem River Drive would also contain playgrounds and parks along its route, similar to those on the East River Drive, There would be a service road abutting the drive's west side.
+Harlem River Drive would also contain playgrounds and parks along its route, similar to those on East River Drive, There would be a service road abutting the drive's west side.
 Sections of the old speedway in the path of the highway would incorporated into the new highway.
 There would also be new ramps from the speedway section to the then-newly built George Washington Bridge.

-The cost of the Harlem River Drive was originally estimated at over $18 million, of which $11 million was used to build the highway itself and nearly $7 million in acquired lands.
+The cost of Harlem River Drive was originally estimated at over $18 million, of which $11 million was used to build the highway itself and nearly $7 million in acquired lands.
 However, there were some disagreements during the planning of the new highway, and by 1946, the cost had increased to $26 million.

 The modern Harlem River Drive was completed in segments during the 1950s and early 1960s.
 The segment connecting the Speedway to Eighth Avenue, which ended at 159th Street, was completed in 1951.
 The highway from 125th Street and First Avenue to 132nd Street and Park Avenue opened in 1958, connecting three of the Harlem River bridges.
 Another section between 142nd and 161st Streets opened in 1960, and an extension south to 132nd Street opened two years later, closing the gap between the two sections.
 In 1964, shortly after the drive's completion, the entire drive was widened to six lanes.

 In 2003, the New York State Department of Transportation ceremonially designated the parkway as the "369th Harlem Hellfighters Drive" in honor of the all-black regiment that fought to defend France during World War I.

-Founded in 2010, the Manhattan Waterfront Greenway runs between the river and the drive, from 155th to Dyckman Streets, in a portion of Highbridge Park which had been abandoned and fenced off approximately half a century.
+In April 2010, the Manhattan Waterfront Greenway runs between the river and the drive, from 155th to Dyckman Streets, in a portion of Highbridge Park which had been abandoned and fenced off approximately half a century.

+As part of the reconstruction of the Willis Avenue Bridge, its ramps with the road were rebuilt.